hqueue/coreclr/Documentation/botr/ryujit-overview.md

 ### <a name="assertion-propagation"/>Assertion Propagation

-Utilizes value numbers to propagate and transform based on properties such as non-nullness.
+`optAssertionPropMain()` utilizes value numbers to propagate and transform based on properties such as non-nullness.

 ### <a name="range-analysis"/>Range analysis